FAQ

 How can I support the project?

-Streaming and sharing help.
-But the most on-brand support is simple: say thanks to the sound tech, tip the runner, be kind to the crews, and treat the invisible labor like it matters—because it does.
+But the most real support is still simple: say thanks to the sound tech, be kind to the crews, respect the runner, tip where appropriate, and treat the invisible labor like it matters — because it does.

 What’s coming next?